 - eligible to repeat CHEM 111A

-- received a score of 24 or better on the CPT test prior to 3/2020
+- received a score of 24 or better on the CPT test prior to Spring 2021

-Students meeting criteria listed under 5, 6, or 7 will be added to CHEM 111A student group automatically (no permit request necessary).
-CHEM 90 students will be cleared as soon as grades are final.
-Approvals from ALEKS will be updated weekly.
+Students meeting criteria listed under 5) or 6) will be added to the CHEM 111A student group automatically (no permit request necessary).
+CHEM 90 students will be cleared as soon as grades are final, approvals from ALEKS will be updated weekly.

-CHEM 111A approvals are entered as they become available, and will continue until classes start.
-If you have questions, contact the CHEM 111A Coordinator.
-Please include your student ID number in your email for faster service.
+We will begin entering CHEM 111A approvals as they become available, and we will continue entering approvals until classes start.
+If you have questions please contact the CHEM 111A coordinator, Prof. Shahab Derakhshan at firstname.lastname@example.org; please include your name and student ID number in your email.

-The Chemistry Assessment and Learning in Knowledge Spaces (CHEM ALEKS) assessment is designed to judge your preparation in chemistry and will take 4-40 hours depending on your level of chemistry knowledge.
-You may spread this task over multiple days.
+The CHEM ALEKS adaptive assessment is designed to evaluate and enhance your preparation in basic chemistry concepts.
+The assessment will take 4-30 hours depending on your level of chemistry knowledge; you may spread this over multiple days.

-You need to master 80% of the topics for unrestricted access to CHEM 111A, or 50-80% with co-enrollment in CHEM 95.
-The assessment will also help you review for CHEM 111A and counts in place of the extra credit assignment in ALEKS which is given in CHEM 111A the week before classes start.
+You need to score 80% for unrestricted access to CHEM 111A.
+The assessment will also help you review for CHEM111A and counts in place of the extra credit assignment in ALEKS which is given in CHEM 111A the week before classes start.

-To complete the online assessment, go to ALEKS - Student Sign Up, enter the class code PGUXQ-UKY3J, and follow directions.
-You will need to purchase the ALEKS license at a cost of $25 for 6 weeks access.
+To complete the online assessment, go to ALEKS - Student Registration, enter the class code QAQCP-3MJYY, and follow the directions.
+You will need to purchase the ALEKS license; the cost is $25 for 6 weeks of access.